 The large double bedroom has built-in wardrobes and space to spare, and is directly opposite the bathroom, creating that en-suite convenience.
 Move through to the open plan living area and you’ll find a fully fitted kitchen, complete with quality appliances, at one end, with ample space at the other for your couch, TV and a desk if you need one.
 Full height windows in every room add to the sense of space, flooding your home with light.

 Simple and spacious, this generously proportioned apartment is ideal for those who think outside the box.

-Just minutes from the motorways and just 6miles from Bristol city centre, these prestigious homes are sure to be in great demand, so register your interest today and be the first to know the news as this latest phase takes shape.
-Remember, you only need 5% deposit to secure your future at Frenchay Gardens with Help to Buy and Redrow could help you sell your old home so you can move sooner.
+Offering an enviable quality of life so close to the city, but without the city centre price tag, The Limes is sure to prove a popular development, so visit the show homes today and see this incredible opportunity for yourself.
+Remember, you may only need 5% deposit to secure your future at Frenchay Gardens with Help to Buy on apartments, and Redrow could help you sell your old home so you can move sooner.

 AmenitiesThere are plenty of local shops around the area for your day to day needs, along with Asda, Morrisons and Sainsburys supermarkets close by for your weekly shop.